mrcjkb/haskell-tools.nvim/README.md

     },
   },
   hls = { -- LSP client options
+    --- Whether to auto-attach the client.
+    --- Defaults to `true` if the haskell-language-server executable is found.
+    ---@type (fun():boolean) | boolean
+    auto_attach = true,
     -- ...
     default_settings = {
       haskell = { -- haskell-language-server options